 The Transformers movie series has showcased some of the most state-of-the-art cars imaginable, featuring sentient vehicles battling over the future of humanity.
 The franchise’s arch-nemesis, Megatron, has a chief communications and intelligence officer – Soundwave – capable of hacking any electronic device.
 Although it’s unlikely that your vehicle will undergo a metamorphosis into a battle-ready machine, the technology from Transformers is already making its way onto our roads.

-Autonomous vehicles are filled with cutting edge technology, including cameras and sensors.
+Vehicles with advanced driver assistance are filled with cutting edge technology, including cameras and sensors.
 Through these ‘connected’ technologies, these vehicles speak to themselves (and potentially other vehicles around them) by understanding their surroundings.
 However, the connected technology in autonomous vehicles also provides an opportunity for hackers to take them over.
 The U.S. government has released protocols by which manufacturers must abide to harden vehicle defenses against these criminals.

 3. Gone in 60 Seconds